For an island, there is actually quite a lot of choice when it comes to shopping.

 Historic Main Street of Road Town

 Also in Road Town but a “little” older is the historic section of Main Street.
 One of our favorites is Hucksters and Island Roots Cafe.
 They are located in the Old Customs House, and there is amazing coffee, sandwiches and other lighter fare to sit and enjoy while you gaze at the local artwork along the walls.
-Further up the street is Serendipity, the bookstore on the island…so if you want to pick up something to wile away the hours, this is the place to find it.
+Next door you can find the new home for EC Soap Co., also known as Eastern Caribbean Soap Company.
+It is a locally owned company and carries organic toiletry items, a line of cleaning products and even food.
+A bit further up the street is Serendipity, the bookstore on the island…so if you want to pick up something to wile away the hours, this is the place to find it.
 As Road Town is the capital of the BVI there are many other shops along the streets, and tucked into the side streets.
 Let us know if you find a new favorite.

 Near the Road Town Ferry Terminal